 I was a good thing I’d Snickers-stiffened my sinews because conditions at the top were ha-ha-ha hilarious, I could ha-ha-hardly stand up, even with poles.
 Manfully I took record shots of the views, which were extensive but strangely similar in all directions, especially in the matter of cloudiness.
 My phone battery ran out.

-I should really have gone into Balivanich for a proper hot breakfast, it’s only a kilometre each way from the trail but in teeming rain and strong wind the thought of adding a whole two thousand paces to the day’s labour is heartbreaking.
-As it is, though, other than in Balivanich there’s absolutely nothing to eat or drink on this section other than what you can carry.
+I should really have gone into Balivanich for a proper hot breakfast.
+It’s only a kilometre each way from the trail but in teeming rain and strong wind the thought of adding a whole two thousand paces to the day’s labour was heartbreaking.
+Other than in Balivanich there was absolutely nothing to eat or drink on this section other than what I could carry.

 This was a temporary aberration.
 It variously blew and poured again for much of the night.
-A friend told me on Facebook ‘our brand new tent was completely ripped to shreds on North Uist’.
-In the morning I noticed that a latecomer’s tent, pitched in the only sheltered spot behind the kitchen building, was completely soaked as if it had been hosed and was hanging in disheveled baggy drapes.
+A friend comfortingly told me on Facebook that ‘our brand new tent was completely ripped to shreds on North Uist’.
+In the morning a latecomer’s tent, pitched in the only sheltered spot behind the kitchen building, was soaked as if it had been hosed and was hanging in disheveled baggy drapes.
 Pegs had failed to stay pegged; the occupants had escaped through storm and darkness to huddle damply in the kitchen.

-But I must say I was very happy in my Hobbit House, particularly as I’d been delaying trying a packet of freeze-dried Summit to Eat chocolate mousse I’d kindly been given until an actual catering emergency, not being too sure about the concept of freeze-dried mousse let alone its execution.
-To my astonishment it was, I kid you not, absolutely delicious.
+But I must say I spent a very happy night in my Hobbit House, particularly as I’d been delaying trying my packet of freeze-dried Summit to Eat chocolate mousse until an actual catering emergency.
+I wasn’t too sure about the concept of freeze-dried mousse, let alone its execution.
+To my astonishment it was absolutely delicious.